ricardoasmarques/sso-dev-docker/README.md

     # $JETTY_HOME/bin/jetty.sh restart

-Now you have to add the IdP _signing_ and _encryption_ certificates (_.crt_) to your SP configuration, this information is available in the credentials directory:
+Now you have to add some IdP information to your SP configuration.

+The IdP _entityId_ is `https://my-sp/idp`, and the _signing_ and _encryption_
+certificates (_.crt_) are available in the credentials directory:

     # ls /opt/shibboleth-idp/credentials